 The following advice can help you keep warm at home:

 - the best way to keep warm is by wearing multi-layers of clothing and to wear a hat and gloves, even indoors;

-- It is important to make sure your heating is safe and that your house is propery ventilated, to reduce the risk of carbon monoxide poisoning.
+- It is important to make sure your heating is safe and that your house is properly ventilated, to reduce the risk of carbon monoxide poisoning.
 If you have not done so already, you should install a carbon monoxide alarm (further advice available at NIDirect)